jtilson/PSOCI/README.md

 The code is useful in detailed theoretical analysis of complex bonding situations such as encountered in Heavy Transition metal, Lanthanide or Actinide containing molecules.

-This code is difficult for the non expert implement given, the need for manually setup.
+This code is intended for the Quantum chemistry expert.